willhunt914/PIDBOX/README.md

 My solution was to move the servo to the 3 angles which we figured would be the up, the down, and the middle.
 This also randomized where the ball which was inadvertent but a huge help.

+Here is another problem that we solved and should be of great use to the next person to try this.

 ### Code Problem 2
 Another problem we had was getting values that wouldn't be possible within the confines of the box.